 Rideshare Car Accident Lawyers

-When you log onto a ridesharing app and ordered an Uber or Lyft to qualify for this kind of insurance coverage.
+When you log onto a ridesharing app to order an Uber or Lyft, you automatically qualify for coverage under the company’s insurance policy.
 Your attorney will help you in investigating your accident based on the facts you present to them.
 This will be for purposes of identifying whether the ridesharing factor will apply in your case or not.

 In this case, the minimum insurance requirements specify coverage in the amount of $50,000 for each individual in the accident.
 It also covers a maximum of $100,000 for all of the bodily injuries or death for every incident and $25,000 for destruction and damage to property.
 These limits are more than the required $30,000 per person and $60,000 per incident that all other Texas drivers must have.